Skeptic, cinephile, bookworm, gamer, history buff, armchair scientist, occasional YouTuber, habitual cringe inducer, reluctant realist.

 So yeah, admittedly this is a pretty good argument for replacing actors.
 Or, at least, it could have been; if the rest of the game were at all consistent with its reasoning.
 And assuming that Hayter couldn't have toned his own acting down.

 This isn't a video game like The Last of Us, where the characters, environments, cutscenes, and scenarios all feel like real life (yes, even the parts with zombies).
-There's no exaggerated moments, no hiding in cardboard boxes, no corny lines, no fourth wall breaking situations where characters tells you to "press the action button", and, most importantly, all of the voice actors—big, small, and inbetween —sound like real people.
+There's no exaggerated moments, no hiding in cardboard boxes, no corny lines, no fourth wall breaking situations where characters tell you to "press the action button", and, most importantly, all of the voice actors—big, small, and in-between—sound like real people.
 In Metal Gear Solid V: The Phantom Pain, on the other hand, Kiefer Sutherland's "subdued" delivery of lines is actually an anomaly when compared to the rest of the games cast.
 Actors, left and right, from Emmerich's classic, whiney voice, to Miller and his goofy "They played us like a damn fiddle!" types of lines, to the constantly over-the-top Skull face, all sound just as over-the-top in MGSV as ever.
 So what's the deal?
 How would the Snake we've grown to know and love over the years be out of place here?

 This is a game which includes an enemy made of fire who can absorb bullets.
 A game where you can distract enemies with life-sized balloons that look and talk like you.
 When you startle a bad guy, a giant exclamation point appears over the top of his or her head.
 You have a dog who wears an eyepatch.
 You have a horn-shaped protrusion on your forehead.
 Your most fearsome foe is a man in a Zorro mask whose face looks like a skull.
 The point being: There's nothing about this game which makes its tone appear more serious than the games that came before it.

-This Is The Story of Big Boss — Not Solid Snake
+This Is The Story of Big Boss/Venom Snake — Not Solid Snake